vickylihorst/cache-multithread-dotnet/README.md

 # cache-multithread-dotnet

-A C# program that creates connections to InterSystems' Cache database in multiple threads
+This C# program creates multiple connections to InterSystems' Cache database in multiple threads using the ADO.NET Managed Provider classes.

+The purpose of this program is to debug the .NET driver code, which requires at least 2 CachePoolManager.GetConnection() calls made at the same millisecond.